 In my project for this month’s blog hop, I’ve tried to highlight my families 4th of July traditions.
 Welcome to my Treasure Chest of Memories blog.
 It’s all about preserving and sharing personal and family stories, whether you’re scrapbooking, writing, journaling, or augmenting your family tree.
 If you’re coming from The Crafty Neighbor, you’re in the right place.

 Welcome!I'm passionate about telling stories and connecting with others.
 I came by that passion honestly; my grandmother, Hazel Crymes, wrote throughout her life.
 However, Grandma wrote in secret; I believe in sharing.
 Read more....

-Book InformationMemories of Me ~ A Complete Guide to Telling and Sharing the Stories of Your Life coming in May 2014 under Cedar Fort's Plain Sight imprint.
-Book release coming in 18 days Read more...
+Book InformationMemories of Me ~ A Complete Guide to Telling and Sharing the Stories of Your Life (Cedar Fort's Plain Sight imprint) On Sale Now!
+Read more...

 Blogs worth a visit: